1ay1/loom/content/posts/your-framework-is-lying-to-you.md

 What if the code was the system?

+## Series

-Rebuilding the Web Without Frameworks
+This post is part of a series: Rebuilding the Web Without Frameworks

 Next:

-Part 2: Why Middleware Is a Broken Abstraction
+Why Middleware Is a Broken Abstraction